 In the push of a button.

 Each Roomba is synched with an app.
-You can run multiple Roombas from the app, like we do.
+You can run multiple Roombas from the app as we do.
 (Ours are both affectionately named Hairy and Fuzzy inside the app)

 You can stop, start, and check the status directly from the app.
-You can also communicate which areas on the map the vacuum should go.
+You can also communicate which areas on the map the vacuum should go to.
 We particularly like the schedule function.

 To be honest, there are probably a lot more functions of the app than we have investigated.